56Kiiyuu/42-Projects/README.md

-42 Projects
+# 42 Projects

-Ce dépôt regroupe mes différents projets réalisés dans le cadre du cursus 42.
-Chaque projet possède son propre dossier avec son code et ses instructions.

-📁 Projets

-Libft — Ma première librairie en C regroupant des fonctions essentielles. ft_printf — Reproduction de la fonction printf avec les conversions principales.
+This repository gathers my projects completed during the 42 curriculum.
+Each project has its own folder containing the source code and instructions.

+## Projects

+- **Libft** — My first C library, regrouping essential functions.
+- **ft_printf** — A custom implementation of the `printf` function with the main format conversions.

+## Repository Structure

 42-projects/
 ├── libft/
 ├── ft_printf/
 └── README.md

-Màj au fur et à mesure des projets !
+## Updates

+This repository will be updated progressively as I complete more projects!